Protecting and respecting limits

 - you do not want violence.

-Someone’s limits are crossed when he/she does not agree with what happens and the way in which it happens.
+Someone’s boundaries are crossed when the person does not agree with what is happening and the way in which it is happening.

-- have to agree with what is happening;
+- must agree with what is happening (give consent);

 - should not use or feel any pressure;